RetroPie/RetroPie-Docs/docs/Updating-RetroPie.md

 - The name of the package
 - ROM extensions
 - ROM folder
-- BIOS file and folder if applicable
+- BIOS filename and folder if applicable